LoveGame: Background and development

-Synopsis and reception
+Synopsis

 The video starts with the heading "Streamline presents" and three men moving through Times Square.
 They open a manhole cover on which "Haus of Gaga" is written.
 Gaga is then shown naked with blue and purple paint and glitter on her body, frolicking with two men who have the words "Love" and "Fame" shaved into their heads.
 The scene shifts to a subway where Gaga starts singing in a grey-white leotard with a hood.
 She carries her characteristic disco stick and wears chain-linked glasses.
 The chorus starts with Gaga and her dancers progressing through the subway and dancing down a staircase.
 Two harlequin Great Danes, are also shown on top of the staircase.

-The video shifts to a train where the second verse takes place with choreographed dance routines and Gaga wearing a black jacket.
+The video shifts to a train where the second verse takes place with choreographed dance routines and Gaga wearing black and white jackets.
 During the intermediate music, Gaga is shown entering a ticket booth with an inspector while kissing and caressing.
 As the camera pans from right to left the inspector changes from a man to woman in each frame.
 According to Emma Hope Allwood of Dazed, in the clip Gaga wears Nazi chic fashion based on an outfit Charlotte Rampling wore in The Night Porter (1974); Allwood noted that the outfit had previously been appropriated in the videos for Madonna's "Justify My Love" (1990) and Marilyn Manson's "The Fight Song" (2001).
 The final scene shows Gaga doing a choreographed dance routine with her crew of backup dancers.
 The video comes to an end as Gaga and her dancers hold their groins, gesturing towards the camera.

+Censorship

 The music video was censored in many countries after its release in 2009.
 The video faced censorship troubles in Australia where it was rated M by Network Ten for the "suggestive video footage involving bondage and sexual acts".
 The channel demanded an edited version of the video which would not violate censorship rules.
 Video Hits refused to air the video in its G- and PG-rated time slots.
 They cited "numerous sexual references both visually and lyrically" as the reason they could not create a child-friendly edit without bleeping the repeated hook "I wanna take a ride on your disco stick".
 However, Australian programs like Rage and cable networks Channel V and MTV aired the video in its original form.

 The video also faced a ban from MTV Arabia citing the same reason as Australia.
 Since it was very rare to ban videos on MTV, head of MTV Arabia Samer al Marzouki commented, "We represent the young generation's mentality and culture so we can't play something that conflicts with that.
 If they can't watch something comfortably with their brother, sisters or friends then we will not play it."
 In the United States, VH1 and MTV played an edited version that removed the scenes showing Gaga naked, and blurred the label on a bottle of alcohol held by a dancer, but they did not change the lyrics.